For individual photos of the parts supplied in the kit, see the Parts List.

 Photo 1a: This photo shows the PCB for the project.
 Note that the label on the board may be either DU2 v1a or DU2 v1b.
 The assembly instructions are the same for either version.

-Photo 1b: Two sockets, 8-pin and 14-pin, will be soldered to the board.
+Photo 1b: Rotate the PCB 180 degrees in order to match the orientation in Photo 1b and successive photos.
+Two sockets, 8-pin and 14-pin, will be soldered to the board.
 Note in the photo how the notch in the end of a socket corresponds to the notch in the corresponding figure on the PCB.

 Photo 1c: The photo shows the underside of the PCB.
 Crimp the pins of the sockets over in order to hold the sockets in place and prepare for soldering.